-AGD_OPE.1.6C The operational user guidance shall, for each user role, describe the security measures to be followed in order to fulfil the security objectives for the operational environment as described in the ST. AGD_OPE.1-6 The evaluator shall examine the operational user guidance to determine that it describes, for each user role, the security measures to be followed in order to fulfil the security objectives for the operational environment as described in the ST. 913 The evaluator analyses the security objectives for the operational environment in the ST and determines that for each user role, the relevant security measures are described appropriately in the user guidance.
-914 The security measures described in the user guidance should include all relevant external procedural, physical, personnel and connectivity measures.
-915 Note that those measures relevant for secure installation of the TOE are examined in Preparative procedures (AGD_PRE).
+The evaluator shall examine the operational user guidance to determine that it describes, for each user role, the security measures to be followed in order to fulfil the security objectives for the operational environment as described in the ST.

+The evaluator analyses the security objectives for the operational environment in the ST and determines that for each user role, the relevant security measures are described appropriately in the user guidance.

+963 The security measures described in the user guidance should include all relevant external procedural, physical, personnel and connectivity measures.
+964 Note that those measures relevant for secure installation of the TOE are examined in Preparative procedures (AGD_PRE).
 AGD_OPE.1.7C The operational user guidance shall be clear and reasonable.
 AGD_OPE.1-7 The evaluator shall examine the operational user guidance to determine that it is clear.
-916 The guidance is unclear if it can reasonably be misconstrued by an administrator or user, and used in a way detrimental to the TOE, or to the security provided by the TOE.
+965 The guidance is unclear if it can reasonably be misconstrued by an administrator or user, and used in a way detrimental to the TOE, or to the security provided by the TOE.
 AGD_OPE.1-8 The evaluator shall examine the operational user guidance to determine that it is reasonable.
-917 The guidance is unreasonable if it makes demands on the TOE's usage or operational environment that are inconsistent with the ST or unduly onerous to maintain security.
+966 The guidance is unreasonable if it makes demands on the TOE's usage or operational environment that are inconsistent with the ST or unduly onerous to maintain security.

-12.4 Preparative procedures (AGD_PRE)
+13.4 Preparative procedures (AGD\PRE)

-12.4.1 Evaluation of sub-activity (AGD_PRE.1)
+13.4.1 Evaluation of sub-activity (AGD\PRE.1)